 The most sought after place for all kinds of pastries, tarts, pies and muffins, this is a must-visit for its delectable deserts.
 The crunchy walnut pastry with its caramelized notes is a specialty and is served with a generous helping of nuts.
-The carrot cake is delightfully moist and the cream cheese frosting makes it irresistably good.
-And finally, the coffee served here is unbeatably the best in Dharamshala.
-They also have a
+The carrot cake is delightfully moist and the cream cheese frosting makes it irresistbly good.
+And finally, the coffee served here is among the best in Dharamshala.

 Taste of India offers a vast selection of Indian food, catering to both vegetarian as well as non-vegetarian travelers.
 Chicken Tikka is a hot favourite among non-vegetarians.
 For vegetarians, roasted capsicum is highly recommended.
 Infact their roasted vegetables dish – mushrooms, cheese and tomatoes – is delicious.

 Note: There is a LIVE music performance every Friday that is always fun to attend.

 Must try: Chicken Tikka.
 Also Serves: Roasted Vegetables